alifsemi/alif_ml-embedded-evaluation-kit/AUGD0011_ML_Embedded_Evaluation_Kit.md

 #### Arm Clang Compiler (v6.19) setup – Option 1

-1. Start with downloading the .tgz file for Arm Compiler for Embedded (https://developer.arm.com/downloads/view/ACOMPE) and then extract it.
+1. Start with downloading the .tgz file for Arm Compiler for Embedded (https://developer.arm.com/downloads/view/ACOMPE) and then extract it.<br>
 ![alt text](docs/media/alif/armclang_download.png)
 2. Within the extracted folder is a shell script.
 Open a terminal window, navigate to the extracted folder, and run the shell script.
 3. Download the tar.gz file for Arm Clang Compiler and use sudo to extract it to `/usr/local/bin/`
     ```